-Fuller Long have gained planning permission on behalf of a client for an exciting mixed use development in Hackney Wick, which will breathe life into a vacant industrial workshop, previously used as a metalwork studio.
-The planning application sought permission for the construction of a four storey building with a basement in order to create 4 flats with an office at basement and ground floor levels.
+We are delighted to have gained planning permission on behalf of a client for an exciting mixed-use development in Hackney Wick, London, which will breathe life into a vacant industrial workshop previously used as a metalwork studio.
+The planning application sought permission to construct a four-storey building with a basement to create 4 apartments with an office at basement and ground floor levels.

 The former workshop was located within the Hackney Wick Conservation Area.
-Identified as a ‘Heritage Asset’ in the local area, due to the fact that it originally formed part of a previous industrial estate known as The Lion Works.
+It was identified as a ‘Heritage Asset’ in the local area because it originally formed part of a previous industrial estate known as The Lion Works.
 The submission followed on from extensive pre-application negotiations with the London Development Corporation and the Environment Agency.

 Following substantial research, a Heritage assessment concluded that the scheme was successfully designed to complement the landmark status of the area and would have a neutral impact on the significance of the surrounding non designated heritage asset.

 The mixed-use property was also not only appropriate but ideal for the area of commercial and residential development in which it was situated.
-In accordance with Policy B1, the office space was designed to be flexible, ensuring it was able to meet the needs of a wide range of people.
+In accordance with Policy B1, the office space was designed to be a flexible space, ensuring it could meet the needs of a wide range of people and businesses.

 Overall the scheme proposed a building of good architectural merit, compatible with the area’s significance which would have a neutral impact upon the significance of the non-designated heritage asset.

-By putting through a robust and well informed Planning Statement with a Heritage Statement to support the submission, Fuller Long were able to grant our clients full planning permission in order to commence works on the development which is still in progress.
+By research and working towards a robust and well informed Planning Statement and Heritage Statement to support the submission, Fuller Long was able to convince Hackney Council to provide our clients full planning permission.